cometa/Autonomia/README.md

 In any running mode, the vehicle is connected to the Vederly cloud servers using the [Cometa API](http://www.cometa.io/cometa-api.html).
 It is also remotely managed and responding to the commands in the JSON/RPC Remote API, as well streaming telemetry and live video from the on-board camera to the Vederly cloud managemengt platform.

 ## Hardware
-The hardware added to a commercial 1/10 scale RC car, such as the [Traxxas Stampede](https://traxxas.com/products/models/electric/36054-1stampede?t=details) used in the first model consists of:
+The hardware added to a commercial 1/10 scale RC car, such as the [Traxxas Stampede](https://traxxas.com/products/models/electric/36054-1stampede?t=details) used in the first model, consists of:

 1. [Raspberry PI 3 model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) with a 8GB SD card
 2. [Arduino Nano](https://www.arduino.cc/en/Main/arduinoBoardNano)